|Clinton Slayton (#46632769)|

 |Bio and Links|

-I am part of a network of researchers called the Slaton Slatton Slayden Family Project.
-My partner Julia O'Hara Mitchel and I have used DNA to show that all Slaton/Slatton family lines are NOT closely related to one another, if at all.
-There are three major lines : the "Northern" line from Mass, a Southern line from Arthur & Rachel Slayden of VA, and a "Carolina" line that also started in VA, but appears to have been headed by three men (brothers?) who moved to NC and then SC.
-The "Carolina" line is mine (haplo Ia1), the Arthur & Rachel line (haplo Ia2) is Julia's.
+I am part of a network of researchers called the Slaton Slatton Slayden Family Project (since 1985).
+My partner Julia O'Hara Mitchel and I have used DNA to show that all Slaton/Slatton family lines do not share a common progenitor.
+There are three "major" (large and traceable) lines : Arthur & Rachel Slayden of VA, another line that also started in VA, with three men (brothers?) who moved to NC > SC.
+There is also the "Northern" line from Mass.

 There are over 30 variants for this surname, so your family member may not be buried under the spelling you expect.

-My Virtual Cemetery KINFOLKS has memorials of my extended family.
+My Virtual Cemetery KINFOLK has memorials of my extended family.
 This family connection is based on DNA that currently ties descendants of John, George and Major Slaton/Slatton to a common progenitor.
-We also have a Virtual Cemetery for the crew of the B-17 Sharon Belle, on which my uncle Charles died in WWII.

-At this time, I cannot recommend Find A Grave as citeable proof for burial records, there is too much misinformation here.
+I sometimes cite Find A Grave as proof for burial records but there is too much misinformation here.
 Fundamental research is the only answer.

 |Find A Grave Friends|